 If a publication is linked to multiple companies (or other organizations), the Indicators dataset gives "full credit" to each organization.
 For example, a publication with two authors from Microsoft, one author from the University of Texas, and one author from Pfizer would be counted in the Indicators dataset as one paper for Microsoft and one paper for Pfizer.

-The MAC uses machine learning models to identify publications related to AI, natural language processing, robotics, and computer vision.
+The MAC uses machine learning models to identify publications related to AI and several AI subfields, such as computer vision, AI safety, and large language models..
 We use those publications to compute the publication-related fields in the core table.

 For PARAT purposes, "highly cited" AI publications are those that have a citation count in the 90th percentile or greater of AI-related publications published in the same year.